hestiaAI/hestialabs-experiences/packages/README.md

 ### Create a new package

-1. Create a new folder in the `packages` directory.
+1. Create a new folder in the `packages/experiences` directory.
 By convention, the folder name is also the package name.

 2. Add a `src` folder with the required `index.ts` entry file.